docusign/connect-python-worker-aws/README.md

 ````

 ## Run the examples
 ````
 python aws_worker.py
 ````
+you can also right click on the file and choose the `Run Python File in Terminal` option.

 ## Testing
 Configure a DocuSign Connect subscription to send notifications to
 the Cloud Function.
 Create / complete a DocuSign envelope.